 - Hire a competent R&D Tax Credit specialist.

-There are several types of R&D service providers in the market.
+So, There are several types of R&D service providers in the market.
 It is our recommendation you select one that advises what is eligible and handles 98% of the R&D claim process.
 RDP has a 100% submission record and has not lost a £ to HMRC.

 When preparing R&D tax credit claims, we use our internally developed process, called the Innovation Connection Programme (“ICP”).
-The ICP allows a company to carry out the R&D claim process in real-time rather than waiting to start the process after an accounting period year end.
+The ICP allows a company to carry out the R&D claim process in real-time.
+Rather than waiting to start the process after an accounting period year end.

-To find out more about RDP’s best tips and our ICP, please contact us here.
+So, to find out more about RDP’s best tips and our ICP, please contact us here.